IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

-address privacy concerns around linkability of the PvD HTTP connection with future user-initiated connections, if the host has a temporary address per {{!RFC4941}} in this PvD, then it SHOULD use a temporary address to fetch the PvD Additional Information and SHOULD deprecate the used temporary address and generate a new temporary address afterward.
+address privacy concerns around linkability of the PvD HTTP connection with future user-initiated connections, if the host has a temporary address per {{!RFC4941}} in this PvD, then it SHOULD use a temporary address to fetch the PvD Additional Information and MAY deprecate the used temporary address and generate a new temporary address afterward.

 If the HTTP status of the answer is greater than or equal to 400